rdaland/PhoMEnt/README.txt

 	Format the constraints file as follows:
 	Line 1 ...
 Line n:
 		regular expression
-			Make sure each regular expression will not be thrown off by the use of spaces in outputs.
+			Make sure each regular expression will not be thrown off by spaces in outputs.
-	Unlike the java version of the MaxEnt grammar tool, constraint files must only contain the constraints.
+	Unlike the java version of the MaxEnt grammar tool, constraint files only contain the constraints.
 	Note that there is currently no way to specify mu and sigma for a constraint.
 	While there is a way to specify starting weights, this is not available on the command line.
 	Default starting weights can be changed from 0, but not through the command line tools